wardi/wardi.github.io/_pages/bad_apple.md

 CGRAM is contiguous but we number the addresses based on the character and row.
 E.g. C10 is the first row of CG1, and follows immediately after C07.

+With only 8 CGRAM characters *at least* 75% of our video area character cells need to be blank or a solid block.
+We'll have to be clever about prioritizing use of CGRAM character cells to make it seem like the whole video area is a bitmap.

 ## LCD commands